equilibr/emexpr/README.md

 To conserve memory the parser only stores pointers to those variables and functions that are actually referenced in the expression.
 This allows for providing to the parser a list of all variables and functions that **might** be used by an expression, e.g. all mathematical functions, without the need to know in advance which of them will actually be used.

-Information about the variables and functions is currently provided to the parser using the `ee_compilation_data` structure.
-See the explanation about the [symbol table](#SymbolTableProcessing) for more details.
+Information about the variables and functions is provided to the parser using the [symbol table](#SymbolTableProcessing).

 ### Variables

-Variables are provided to the parser using the `variables` field inside the `ee_compilation_data` structure.
+Variables are provided to the parser using the `variables` parameter of the `ee_symboltable_add` function.
 For each variable its' address and the name by which it will be known in the expression is provided.

 All bound variables must be of a single type, `ee_variable_type`.
 The value of the variables can be read at any time, in any order, by the execution engine.
 While inside a user function the execution engine is stopped and, thus, will not access any variables (although other execution engines might).